 If you call ContinueWith() twice on the same antecedent task (as Listing 19.5 shows with taskB and taskC representing continuation tasks for taskA), the antecedent task (taskA) has two continuation tasks, and when the antecedent task completes, both continuation tasks will be executed asynchronously.
 Notice that the order of execution of the continuation tasks from a single antecedent is indeterminate at compile time.
-Output 19.2 happens to show taskC executing before taskB, but in a second execution of the program, the order might be reversed.
+Output 19.1 happens to show taskC executing before taskB, but in a second execution of the program, the order might be reversed.
 However, taskA will always execute before taskB and taskC because the latter are continuation tasks of taskA and therefore can’t start before taskA completes.
 Similarly, the Console.WriteLine("Starting...") delegate will always execute to completion before taskA (Console.WriteLine("Continuing A...")) because the latter is a continuation task of the former.
 Furthermore, Finished! will always appear last because of the call to Task.WaitAll(taskB, taskC) that blocks the control flow from continuing until both taskB and taskC complete.

 Many different overloads of ContinueWith() are possible, and some of them take a TaskContinuationOptions value to tweak the behavior of the continuation chain.
 These values are flags, so they can be combined using the logical OR operator (|).
-A brief description of some of the possible flag values appears in Table 19.1; see the online MSDN documentation for more details.
+A brief description of some of the possible flag values appears in Table 19.1; see the online documentation for more details.